-We woke up to the sound of scarlet macaws flying over our heads everyday and fell asleep to the sound of the surrounding jungle coming alive at night.
+I woke up to the sound of scarlet macaws flying over my head everyday and fell asleep to the sound of the surrounding jungle coming alive at night.

-If you’re thinking of visiting Costa Rica and not sure which parts to visit, or going back & want to pick a different spot, we have you covered.
+If you’re thinking of visiting Costa Rica and not sure which parts to visit, or going back & want to pick a different spot, I have you covered.
 Drake Bay is a must.

 What to do in Drake Bay!?